eppenga/GoldStar-Binance/README.md

 **Webhooks**

-Please use the URLs above in TradingView and set them up as webhooks.
-If you do not know what webhooks are, please forget about this application :)
+Please use the URLs above in TradingView (or any other platform) and set them up as webhooks.
+If you do not know what webhooks are, please forget about this application :) More information on these webhooks can be found here: https://www.google.com/search?q=tradingview+webhook

+**Signals**

+You choose your own signals.
+Based on that the bot will either BUY and SELL.
+My personal favorite is "Market Liberator" and I use the Short and Long signals on a 1 minute timescale.
+Please here https://discord.me/marketliberator

 **Querystring parameters**